 Located 5 minutes from Paynesville is the Bairnsdale Golf Club.
 The Championship Course is a challenging par 72.
 The course features plenty of bunkers, water, abundant wildlife and views of Lake King from the course and clubhouse.

-Swimming in Paynesville
+Swimming at Paynesville Beach

 Sunscreen, rash shirts and hats are required when out in the strong summer sun of Gippsland.

 For those that love to cast a line, it can be done of any of the beaches, jetties or from a boat.
 A short drive away lies the popular Mitchell River Silt jetties for land-based fishing.
 Soft plastics, sandworms and prawns are the best baits to use in the waterways of the Gippsland Lakes for bait.
 You are most likely to catch a Black Bream, Mullet or Flathead.